 Egg Peritonitis is when the peritoneum (the lining of the abdomen) becomes inflamed due to an infection from bacteria.
-Peritonitis can occur after prolapse or when yolk goes into the abdominal cavity, instead of going down the oviduct and out in the normal way.
+Peritonitis can occur after a prolapsed oviduct or when yolk goes into the abdominal cavity instead of going down the oviduct and out usual.

 The yolk should go into the ‘ovarian pocket’ (the space surrounding the ovary).
-This often occurs after some viral diseases like Infectious Bronchitis where the disease damages the reproductive tract.
+This often occurs after some viral diseases like Infectious Bronchitis, where the condition damages the reproductive tract.
 A ruptured intestine can also cause this problem.